 GED preparation – How to start

 When you want to secure your GED (General Education Development) diploma, take a closer look at the following points: discover your nearest GED prep site for proper preparation or take an online course.
 The video lessons and practice tests offered at no cost on this website are generously provided by Onsego, a premium GED prep course recognized by GED Testing Service.

-Online learning requires strong self-discipline but the advantage is that you can learn when and where suits you best and in accordance with your calendar.
+Online learning requires strong self-discipline, but the advantage is that you can learn when and where suits you best and in accordance with your calendar.
 When you’re sufficiently prepared, register online: go to GED.com and create your account with MyGED.
 Check the registration deadline policy as this may vary.

 Become as prepared as you possibly can.
-Local bookstores have all sorts of materials to help you and you can find many locations where free GED classes are organized in your vicinity (click on your city or a city near you above for all options).
+Local bookstores have all sorts of materials to help you, and you can find many locations where free GED classes are organized in your vicinity (click on your city or a city near you above for all options).

 Online prep classes are a pretty good alternative as well.
 Prepare Well, Take the Exam and Get your GED Diploma.
 Your GED diploma qualifies you to get a fine college education so check out the programs that appeal to you and see if financial aid is offered.
 Just contact the staff at the school(s) and request all available info.

-If you prefer to study in an online form, you can follow the courses at the hours that fit you best but please be aware that self-discipline is absolutely needed.
+If you prefer to study in an online form, you can follow the courses at the hours that fit you best, but please be aware that self-discipline is absolutely needed.
 The online practice tests and video lessons offered by this website use all available new technology to get you all set fast!

 Lack of a high school diploma can easily keep you from getting a (better) job or prevent you from going to college.
 The GED credential will help you in reaching higher levels of academic success and finding a well-paying job.
 The GED diploma will help you move forward to the next level: college, technical training, or a better job.